 Just 17 miles northwest of San Antonio lies the charming town of Boerne, TX.
 Every year right after Thanksgiving, Boerne plays host to Dickens on Main, a huge holiday celebration that takes place all throughout this quaint little town.
-In addition to lights, photo ops, food, and entertainment, Dickens on Main will also be offering ice carving shows (which is a bit of an anomaly for a South Texas Christmas celebration).
+Lights, photo ops, food, parades and entertainment - Dickens on Main has it all!

-As Dickens on Main takes place…on Main, Main Street in Boerne will be closed to traffic on November 25 and 26 from 4pm to 10pm.
+As Dickens on Main takes place…on Main, Main Street in Boerne will be closed to traffic on November 24 and 25 from 4pm to 10pm.
 Parking will be available in a few small public lots as well as street parking in surrounding neighborhoods and business parks, but it will fill up quickly.
 Plan to arrive early or be willing to walk quite a ways.

 Gruene Christmas Market Days

 Head to lovely Gruene, TX on December 2 and 3 for their annual Christmas Market Days.
 Get some holiday shopping done as you browse for unique gifts and decor at the nearly 100 vintage, local, and artisan street merchants that line the main road in Gruene.

 In addition, guests can watch the 22nd annual Gruene Pony Express Ride, check out the 1 man performance of the Christmas Carol, and schedule a photo op with Cowboy Kringle (must reserve in advance online).

 Elf in Concert!

 Come enjoy a larger than life screening of everyone's favorite holiday flick, Elf.
 The movie will be accompanied by a live symphony playing the score as guests revel in Buddy the elf's holiday shenanigans.

 Performances will be held at the Majestic Theatre on December 1 and 2.
 Tickets are available on the Majestic Theatre's website.